 This paper is organized as follows.
-In Section I, we describe the GW signal model and sketch the standard detection algorithm, the matched filter bank.
-In Section II, we describe Bayesian inference formalism and the prevailing method for inferring the parameters of detected candidates, MCMC sampling.
-In Section III, we propose the BAYESTAR likelihood as a model for the uncertainty in the matched-filter parameter estimates, and discuss its relationship to and consistency with the likelihood for the full GW data.
-In Section IV, we describe the input to BAYESTAR supplied by the detection pipeline, and the prior distribution on parameters.
-In Section V, we explain the integration scheme by which the posterior probability distribution is calculated for a given sky location.
-In Section VI, we show a scheme whereby the sky posterior is sampled on an adaptive HEALPix grid.
-In Section VIIIE, we report the running time of the algorithm on the hardware available on the LIGO Data Grid.
-Finally, in Section VIII, we quantify the sky localization performance on a comprehensive set of simulated GW events.
+In Sec.
+I, we describe the GW signal model and sketch the standard detection algorithm, the matched-filter bank.
+In Sec.
+II, we describe Bayesian inference formalism and the prevailing method for inferring the parameters of detected candidates, MCMC sampling.
+In Sec.
+III, we propose the BAYESTAR likelihood as a model for the uncertainty in the matched-filter parameter estimates, and discuss its relationship to and consistency with the likelihood for the full GW data.
+In Sec.
+IV, we describe the input to BAYESTAR supplied by the detection pipeline, and the prior distribution on parameters.
+In Sec.
+V, we explain the integration scheme by which the posterior probability distribution is calculated for a given sky location.
+In Sec.
+VI, we show a scheme whereby the sky posterior is sampled on an adaptive Hierarchical Equal Area iso-Latitude Pixelization (HEALPix) grid.
+In Sec.
+VIIIE, we report the running time of the algorithm on the hardware available on the LIGO Data Grid.
+Finally, in Sec.
+VIII, we quantify the sky localization performance on a comprehensive set of simulated GW events.